-• Look at the lab01.lst file.
-Where in memory will the machine code for the instruction staa average be stored?

-• What machine code is generated for the staa average mnemonic?
+- Look at the lab01.1st file.
+Where in memory will the machine code for the instruction staa average be stored? - What machine code is generated for the staa average mnemonic?
 Is this what you expected?
-(Look up the STAA instruction in your MC9S12 CPU12 Core Users Guide to determine what code this instruction should generate.)

-• At what address will average be located in the 9S12 memory?
+(Look up the STAA instruction in your MC9S12 CPU12 Core Users Guide to determine what code this instruction should generate.) - At what address will average be located in the 9S12 memory?

 Connect your MiniDRAGON+ board to your computer using the included serial cable.
-Make sure AsmIDE is running, and that the Terminal window is active.
+Make sure AsmIDE is running, and the that Terminal window is active.
 Power up the MiniDRAGON+ board.
+You should see the following in the Terminal window:

+'''

+D-Bug12 4.0.0b29

+Copyright 1996-2005 Freescale Semiconductor

+For Commands type "Help"

+'''
-• Use the MM command to put 0x55 into memory location 0x2000 and 0xAA into memory location 0x2001.
-Use the MD command to verify that this was done.

-• Use the MMW command to put 0x55 into memory location 0x2100 and 0xAA into memory location 0x2101.
-Use the MD command to verify that this was done.

-• Use the BF command to load 0x55 into memory locations 0x2800 to 0x2FFF.
-Use the MD command to verify that it worked.

-• Use the ASM 1000 command to enter the following simple program at address 0x1000.
+- Use the MM command to put 0x55 into memory location 0x2000 and 0xAA into memory location 0x2001.
+Use the MD command to verify that this was done. - Use the MMW command to put 0x55 into memory location 0x2100 and 0xAA into memory location 0x2101.
+Use the MD command to verify that this was done. - Use the BF command to load 0x55 into memory locations 0x2800 to 0x2FFF.
+Use the MD command to verify that it worked. - Use the ASM 1000 command to enter the following simple program at address 0x1000.
 (What does this program do?)